bsudekum/tutorials/hard/readme.md

 }).addTo(map);
 ```

 Next, the markers are added to map. `userLocationMarker` is added to the map without any coordinates because we do not yet know the coordinates of the user.
 It will be set once the users location is found.
-Notice the second argument on the mtRushmoreMarker variable, this is where options can be set.
-You can make a marker draggable by setting draggable: true.
+Notice the second argument on the `mtRushmoreMarker` variable, this is where options can be set.
+You can make a marker draggable by setting `draggable: true`.

 ```javascript
 var route = L.layerGroup().addTo(map);